shaunVorster/go-live-messanger/README.md

 Then you can go back to the project and add an application.
 That will allow you to generate your keys.
 Make sure to generate:

 * Consumer Keys
 * Authentication token
 * Access token and secret

+## Reddit

+* To set up a reddit api key follow this [guide](https://www.jcchouinard.com/get-reddit-api-credentials-with-praw/)
+* **Note** Dont craete a seperate json file, add the connection details to settings.json
+* **Note** The refreshToken.py script has already been created and added to the repo

 ## Settings.json